schoonhovenrichard/LEAN_CNN_pruning/README.md

 This folder contains supplementary code and data for performing **LEAN** pruning (and the methods it is compared against).
 The folder contains tests to check the validity of certain algorithms, and example code for the user to test LEAN themselves.

 Here, we have supplied functions to prune the MS-D and FCN-ResNet50 architectures.
 However, the algorithms to extract paths from the graph, and to compute the operator norm, are generally applicable to any CNN.
 To run LEAN for different architectures the user needs to write a custom pruning function for that model.
-Some guidelines to write custom LEAN pruning functions are given below in 'LEAN pruning for other models'.
+Some guidelines to write custom LEAN pruning functions are given below in *LEAN pruning for other models*.

 Paper:
 **TODO:** LINK HERE

 ## Installation instructions
-To install the package, please run
+To install the package, please

 1. Move to the main directory.
 2. Create conda environment with the required packages using the supplied environment file: